Showing posts with label 1995. Show all posts

 Aesthetics

-Each level looks much the same; a basic green background with different places for the apples and other collectables.
-Sure, it's (umm) based on Dig Dug but everything is overly large thus creating a rather cluttered or claustrophobic feel later on.
-Apparently, the Blitter is used (for the sprites?) and the extra colours are displayed.
+Each level looks much the same: green area with apples and other collectables.
+Sure, it's (umm) based on Dig Dug, but everything is overly large, thus creating a rather cluttered or claustrophobic feel later on.
+Apparently, the Blitter is used (for the sprites?), and the extra colours are displayed.
 Can you see 'em?

-The sprites are the strongest aspect of the visuals with the monsters a quirky bunch with decent animation.
-Sam wobble-walks like Frankenstein's Monster and his dying animation is superb.
-Touch a monster and you'll see his body break up and fall to the ground.
+Regardless of silly expectations, the sprites are the strongest aspect of the visuals, with the monsters a quirky bunch with decent animation.
+Sam wobble-walks like Frankenstein's Monster, and his dying animation is superb.
+Touch a monster, and you'll see its body break up and fall to the ground.
 Fantastic!!
-Whether all this was Sebald's intention I don't know but, I love it.

-The audio is very good with a boppin' chiptune playing in the background.
+The audio is good with a boppin' chiptune playing in the background.
 The music is accompanied by a few DMA sound effects.
-It's hardly Death Chase for quality or quantity but good to have.
-Zero complaints here.
+It's hardly Death Chase for quality, but good to have.
+Zero complaints by me.

-Hopefully, you've remembered this isn't a commercial game and are still here?
-If so, let's see more screenshots...
+Remember, this isn't a commercial game.
+Still here?
+Good, let's see more screenshots...

 Broken body and dead.
 Reaching level 25 was my personal best.